reframe-hpc/reframe/docs/tutorial_basics.rst

 You can set environment variables in a ReFrame test through the :attr:`~reframe.core.pipeline.RegressionTest.variables` dictionary.

 What makes a ReFrame test a performance test is the definition of at least one :ref:`performance function<deferrable-performance-functions>`.
-Similarly to a test's :func:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>`, a performance function is simply a member function decorated with the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator, which is responsible for extracting a specified performance quantity from a regression test.
+Similarly to a test's :func:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>`, a performance function is a member function decorated with the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator, which binds the decorated function to a given unit.
-The :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator must be passed the units of the quantity to be extracted, and it also takes the optional argument ``perf_key`` to customize the name of the extracted performance variable.
+These functions can be used by the regression test to extract, measure or compute a given quantity of interest; where in this context, the values returned by a performance function are referred to as performance variables.
+Alternatively, performance functions can also be thought as `tools` available to the regression test for extracting performance variables.
+By default, ReFrame will attempt to execute all the available performance functions during the test's ``performance`` stage, producing a single performance variable out of each of the available performance functions.
+These default-generated performance variables are defined in the regression test's attribute :attr:`~reframe.core.pipeline.RegressionTest.perf_variables` during class instantiation, and their default name matches the name of their associated performance function.
-If ``perf_key`` is not provided, the performance variable will take the name of the decorated performance function.
+However, one could customize the default-generated performance variable's name by passing the ``perf-key`` argument to the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator of the associated performance function.

-ReFrame identifies all member functions that use the :attr:`@performance_function<reframe.core.pipeline.RegressionMixin.performance_function>` decorator, and will automatically schedule them for execution during the ``performance`` pipeline stage of the test.
 In this example, we extract four performance variables, namely the memory bandwidth values for each of the "Copy", "Scale", "Add" and "Triad" sub-benchmarks of STREAM, where each of the performance functions use the :func:`~reframe.utility.sanity.extractsingle` utility function.
 For each of the sub-benchmarks we extract the "Best Rate MB/s" column of the output (see below) and we convert that to a float.